inventree/InvenTree/docs/docs/start/config.md

 | INVENTREE_USE_X_FORWARDED_HOST | use_x_forwarded_host | Use forwarded host header | False |
 | INVENTREE_USE_X_FORWARDED_PORT | use_x_forwarded_port | Use forwarded port header | False |
 | INVENTREE_CORS_ALLOW_CREDENTIALS | cors.allow_credentials | Allow cookies in cross-site requests | True |

+### Proxy Settings

+If you are running InvenTree behind another proxy, you will need to ensure that the InvenTree server is configured to listen on the correct host and port.
+You will likely have to adjust the `INVENTREE_ALLOWED_HOSTS` setting to ensure that the server will accept requests from the proxy.

 ## Admin Site